MeteoSwiss/anemoi-env/README.rst

 Provides a reproducible, versioned Python environment for Anemoi experiments.

 **anemoi-env** is a meta-package that defines a standardized set of dependencies for machine learning and data science workflows.
-It contains no source code—only dependency declarations that are automatically versioned and published weekly.
+It contains no source code—only dependency declarations that are automatically versioned and published monthly.

 Installation
 ------------